stephencookdev/moonfleetguesthouse/src/pages/room-rates.md

       Otherwise, the full cost of the first night's stay will be chargeable.

-      Payment pre-authorisation will be taken 7 days prior to your stay.
+      Payment pre-authorisation will be taken 7 days prior to your stay. \

+      \

+      If Moonfleet needs to close due to unexpected Covid-19 related restrictions no charges will be made.\

+      \

+      If guests are unable to honour their reservation due to a positive Covid-19 test, the reservation will be cancelled free of charge.
+Proof will be required, otherwise the 7 day cancellation window remains in place.
     title: Cancellation Policy
 ---